 Secretary of the Party committee, Vice Chairman, executive director and President of the Bank.
-Mr. Fang has served as deputy general manager of CITIC Group Corporation Limited, deputy general manager and member of the executive committee of CITIC Limited, and deputy general manager of CITIC Corporation Limited since December 2020, and as a Party committee member of CITIC Group Corporation Limited since November 2020.
+Mr. Fang has served as deputy general manager of CITIC Group Corporation Limited, deputy general manager of CITIC Corporation Limited since December 2020, and as a Party committee member of CITIC Group Corporation Limited since November 2020.
 Mr. Fang is concurrently a director of CITIC International Financial Holdings Limited and CITIC Bank International Limited.
 Prior to that, Mr. Fang was president of the Bank's Suzhou Branch, president of the Bank's Hangzhou Branch, and head of the Bank's financial markets business, vice president and Chief Financial Officer of the Bank.
 He was a teacher at Zhejiang Banking School, assistant general manager of the credit department of the experimental urban credit cooperative of Zhejiang Banking School, and deputy director of Hangzhou Chengdong Office of Shanghai Pudong Development Bank.
 Mr. Fang has over 20 years of experience in the Chinese banking industry.
 He graduated from Peking University with a master's degree in business administration for senior management member.
 He is a senior economist.